NPodlozhniy/npodlozhniy.github.io/content/posts/sequential-testing.md

 	false positives: 0.070 ± 0.001 is significantly higher than 0.05

-So, as was said above, it doesn't control FPR as it should according to Group Sequential Testing problem design and hence this myth of the direct application of alpha spending function have to be dispelled: it doesn't work this way and further you will see that it's not much better than custom ad-hoc corrections.
+So, as it was said above, it doesn't control FPR as it should according to Group Sequential Testing problem design and hence this myth of the direct application of alpha spending function have to be dispelled: it doesn't work this way and further you will see that it's not way better than custom ad-hoc corrections.

 > **⚠️ Warning**
 >
-> Please, do not use `expan` for sequential testing as their implementation is wrong.
+> Please, do not use `expan` for sequential testing as it inflates Type I error rate.

 ## Monte Carlo